It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 The numbness in my limbs gave way and I felt rope around my ankles and wrists.
 Very coarse, low grade.
 Too stiff to be bound tightly, but then it didn’t need to be.
 There wasn’t much risk that I could fight my way out.

-Tornado Hong pat me on the head, roughly, and got up as a woman, I assumed the one who spoke earlier, came down a staircase.
+Incandescent Hong pat me on the head, roughly, and got up.
+A woman, I assumed the one who spoke earlier, came down a staircase.
 Maybe this was a basement?
 Quite dark and no windows.
 She held a pipe in one hand.
 A curl of lazy smoke crawled out of her mouth.
 She possessed a serpentine elegance without moving a muscle.

 She looked directly into my eyes as she spoke.
 “He’s no good to us dead.”
 She puffed at her pipe.
-“Not yet, anyway.”
+“Not yet.”

 Hong huffed.
-“We should just kill her.
+“We should’ve killed her.
 Him too.”

 One of her eyebrows arched ever so slightly.
 “If it were that simple, she’d already be dead.
 Him too.”